 The board is a good place to start.
 Ineffective board structures, processes and traditions are without doubt the biggest impediment to effecting change.
 Get this stuff wrong and your board can actually become a liability for your organization, rather than an asset.

-Bud Crouch makes some excellent points on this topic in an article for the Canadian Society of Association Executives (you can find it here).
+Bud Crouch makes some excellent points on this topic in an article for the Canadian Society of Association Executives.
 He says that during meetings “it is not the Board’s role to take in information via live reports – rather, it should be discussing and making decisions on background information it has received and considered prior to the board session.”
 I agree.
 Crouch also points out that boards should “not be reviewing and discussing current committee work that is underway.”
 They should also not be “focusing on work that is already in progress or work that has already been completed.”

 For member-led, volunteer-run associations to thrive, a dynamic, focused and representative board of directors is essential.
 Its composition and working practices should allow for maximum innovation and creativity in order to equip the association with the tools to succeed.